 This is a hearty stick to your ribs meal!!
 We recently bought a portion of a whole cow and short ribs came in the assortment, so I had to figure out how to make them.
 I first made this last year and it is a hit!
-Ingredients:

 Beef short ribs about 5 pounds, 2 cups red wine, 4 carrots, 3 stalks of celery, onion, 1 lg can of tomato paste, bay leaf, thyme and garlic.
 Salt and pepper of course!